-Notes receivable from Participants represent Participant loans that are recorded at their unpaid principal balance.
+Notes receivable from Participants represents the Participant loans that are recorded at their unpaid principal balance.
 Interest income on notes receivable from Participants is recorded when it is earned.
-Related fees are paid by Participants.
-No allowance for credit losses has been recorded as of December 31, 2014 or 2013.
+Related Fees in connection with obtaining a loan are paid by Participants.
+No allowance for credit losses has been recorded as of December 31, 2015 or 2014.
 If a Participant ceases to make loan repayments and the Plan administrator deems the Participant loan to be a distribution, the Participant loan balance is reduced to zero and a benefit payment is recorded.